apasto/PaBr19Accompanying/README.md

 # A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe
 by Alberto Pastorutti and Carla Braitenberg (2019)

-This repository contains the accompanying data to the paper *A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe* , which has been accepted for pubblication in *Geophysical Journal International* following peer review.
+This repository contains the accompanying data to the paper

-This repository also includes a pre-copyedited, author-produced PDF of the article.
-The version of record

 >Pastorutti, A., & Braitenberg, C., 2019.
-A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe, Geophysical Journal International, doi:10.1093/gji/ggz344
+A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe, Geophysical Journal International, doi:10.1093/gji/ggz344 which has been accepted for pubblication in *Geophysical Journal International* following peer review.

-will be available online at: [doi.org/10.1093/gji/ggz344](https://doi.org/10.1093/gji/ggz344).
+The version of record will be available online at: [doi.org/10.1093/gji/ggz344](https://doi.org/10.1093/gji/ggz344).

 ## `grav` directory